Kaufmann Desert House: History

 The Harrises were also able to have a long-closed section of a Utah quarry reopened to mine matching stone to replace what had been removed or damaged.
 To help restore the desert buffer Neutra had envisioned for the house, the Harrises also bought several adjoining plots to more than double the land around the 3200 sqft house.
 They rebuilt a pool house that served as a viewing pavilion for the main house, and kept a tennis court that was built on a parcel added to the original Kaufmann property.

 After the Harrises divorced, the home was sold on May 13, 2008, for US$15 million at auction by Christie's as a part of a high-profile sale of contemporary art.
 It had a presale estimate of US$15 million to US$25 million.
 The sale later fell through, as the bidder breached terms of the purchase agreement.

 In October 2008, the house was listed for sale at US$12.95 million, but it was not sold.
 It was again listed for sale in October 2020 at US$25 million.
+The house eventually sold for US$13 million in 2022, a record for the Palm Springs market.

 The Kaufmann house was included in a list of all-time top 10 houses in Los Angeles, despite its location in Palm Springs, in a Los Angeles Times survey of experts in December 2008.

 The house was a filming location for the 2022 film Don't Worry Darling.